communityinclusion/communityinclusion.org/src/pages/onlinelearning/index.md

 posttype: "page"
 thumbnail: "../../images/ICI.png"
 ---
-Welcome to ICI Online Learning!
+<p>Welcome to ICI Online Learning!
 Our online trainings include a variety of interactive and customizable self-guided courses for employment service providers, vocational rehabilitation leadership, transition specialists, school administrators, and other disability services professionals across the US.
-Our courses use engaging video case studies to illustrate best practices in providing disability services, supports, and leadership.
+Our courses use engaging video case studies to illustrate best practices in providing disability services, supports, and leadership.</p>

-ICI Online Learning has everything you need to feel confident, knowledgeable, and ready to work in the disability field.
-Click each box below to explore our course offerings.
+<p>ICI Online Learning has everything you need to feel confident, knowledgeable, and ready to work in the disability field.
+Click each box below to explore our course offerings.</p>
 <div class="d-grid gap-3">
   <div class="card">
     <a href="/onlinelearning/cesacre/">
     <img src="CES_i_acre_long.png" class="card-img-top" style="max-width: 850px;" alt="CES ACRE"></a>
     <div class="card-body">
-      <p class="card-text"><p class=""><strong>College of Employment Services (CES)</strong> courses have all the information learners need to feel confident, knowledgeable, and ready to work in employment services for people with disabilities. </p>
+      <p class="card-text"><p class=""><strong>College of Employment Services (CES)</strong>.
+The CES ACRE Course is a self-guided training that includes 11 CES courses plus activities and fieldwork.
+Learners who complete the CES ACRE training and fieldwork will receive the ACRE certificate and be listed on the <a href="https://www.acreducators.org/certificate-registry.html">Certificate Registry on the ACRE website.</a></p>
-      <p><a class="btn btn-primary" href="https://elearning.communityinclusion.org/browse/ces/programs/ces-acreplus">Enroll in CES + ACRE Supplement</a> </p>
+      <p><a class="btn btn-primary" href="https://elearning.communityinclusion.org/browse/ces/programs/ces-acreplus">Enroll in CES + ACRE Course</a> </p>
-      <p><a class="btn btn-primary" href="https://elearning.communityinclusion.org/browse/ces/courses/ces-acre">Enroll in CES ACRE - Fieldwork ONLY</a></p>
+      <p><a class="btn btn-primary" href="https://elearning.communityinclusion.org/browse/ces/courses/ces-acre">Enroll in ACRE - Fieldwork ONLY</a></p>
-      <p><a class="btn btn-primary" href="https://elearning.communityinclusion.org/browse/ces-acre/courses/ces-acre-pa">Enroll in CES ACRE - Fieldwork ONLY (For Pennsylvania learners)</a>
+      <p><a class="btn btn-primary" href="https://elearning.communityinclusion.org/browse/ces-acre/courses/ces-acre-pa">Enroll in ACRE - Fieldwork ONLY (For Pennsylvania learners)</a>
       </p>
       <p><a href="/onlinelearning/cesacre/">Learn more about the CES ACRE</a></p>
     </div>